tmb/club-fair-attention-monopoly/README.md

 - Add enviormental secret called key with YouTube Data API key
 - Setup a webhook with Twilio to /twcolor
 - Open the site
+- Click the small white box on the left before you start accepting requests
 - PROFIT!

 ![Image of students at our booth at the club fair](club-fair-1.png)